Ireland Immigration Lawyer for Moving to Ireland from the UK

 Frequently Asked Questions

-UK citizens can work in Ireland without needing an employment permit.
+UK expats can work in Ireland without needing an employment permit.
 There is no extra paperwork and you can start searching for a job and apply for suitable roles.
 However, just like in the UK, some employers may still need a UK criminal record to check or be vetted by the National Vetting Bureau of the Garda Síochána.
 It can also be worth checking to see if your UK professional qualifications will be recognised in Ireland and if you need to do anything.